Xuzhi-bjtu/ICASSP-2024-3D-CBCT-challenge-Clinical-dose-CBCT-reconstruction/README.md

-# DL-based clinical-dose CBCT reconstruction
+# DL-based Clinical Dose CBCT Reconstruction

-The codes for the clinical-dose CBCT reconstruction task in the ICASSP-2024 3D-CBCT Challenge.
+The codes for the clinical dose CBCT reconstruction task in the ICASSP-2024 3D-CBCT Challenge.
 Our team's name is BJTU_PKUCH.

 ## 1. Download pre-trained image domain (ID) model